-See "About adding schedules to a NetBackup for DB2 policy" on page 32.
+See "Configuring automatic backup schedules" on page 36.

 When a backup template is run from a NetBackup schedule, the schedule determines the backup type (automatic full, automatic cumulative incremental, or automatic differential incremental).

 The following information applies only if you use the user exit program to back up the archive logs: